mmertc/Python-Labs/README.md

 # Python-Labs
-Some python programs I made as coursework.
+Some python programs I made as coursework for CS115: Introduction to Programming with Python.